 Rule Reference: §823.3

-D-1004.c: Repayment of Parent Share of Cost Owed to a Board
+D-1004.b: Repayment of Parent Share of Cost Owed to a Board

-If a Board has a policy to reimburse providers for unpaid and a parent owes a Board an unpaid at the time of eligibility determination or redetermination, the Board must ensure that the customer is prohibited from a new eligibility period until the outstanding amount is paid in full to the Board to which the parent owes repayment.
+If a Board has a policy to reimburse providers for unpaid PSoC and a parent owes a Board an unpaid PSoC at the time of eligibility determination or redetermination, the Board must ensure that the customer is prohibited from a new eligibility period until the outstanding amount is paid in full to the Board to which the parent owes repayment.

 Rule Reference: §809.117(e)

-If a Board does not have a policy to reimburse providers when a parent fails to pay the , the Board may establish a policy to require the parent to pay the provider before the family can be redetermined eligible for future .
+If a Board does not have a policy to reimburse providers when a parent fails to pay the PSoC, the Board may establish a policy to require the parent to pay the provider before the family can be redetermined eligible for future CCS.

 Rule Reference: §809.19(f)

-D-1004.d: Eligibility Determination and Excessive Absences
+D-1004.c: Eligibility Determination and Excessive Absences

-Boards must ensure that if a child has exceeded 40 total unexplained absences and has been terminated from care as a result (as described in E-601), then the child is ineligible for care for 60 calendar days from the date of the early termination.
+Boards must ensure that if a child has exceeded 40 total unexplained absences and has been terminated from care as a result (as described in E-601), then the child is ineligible for care for 60 calendar days from the date of the termination.

 Rule Reference: §809.78(a)(2)